Arizona Real Estate License Preparation

-The state of Arizona requires 90 hours of education from a state approved educational institution prior to sitting for the state real estate licensing exam.
-Approved by the Arizona Department of Real Estate, the SCC Real Estate Pre-Licensing Program meets the 90 hour requirement through the completion of two three-credit courses.
-In addition, a half-credit contract writing seminar is offered:
+The state of Arizona requires 90 hours of in-person education from a state approved educational institution prior to sitting for the state real estate licensing exam.
+The SCC Real Estate Pre-Licensing Program meets the 90-hour requirement through the completion of two three-credit courses.
+In addition, a half-credit contract writing seminar is offered for students interested in additional preparation.

 REA 179: Real Estate Principles I